 Salmon is one of our favorites around here and I’m always looking for new ways to prepare it.
 I especially like the Asian influence used by A Joyfully Mad Kitchen in this teriyaki glazed salmon recipe.
 Can’t wait to try this one out!

 I love burrito bowls.
 When I’m super-pressed for time, I make these Easy Chicken Burrito Bowls from Dishing Up Dinner.
-They’re so easy to throw together and I like how they can be customized.
+They’re so easy to throw together, and I like how they can be customized for picky eaters.